Er-F/Er-F/README.md

 ## I'm Erik, welcome to my GitHub profile!
-I'm a Python programmer with experience in building applications and models that provide insight from a buisness perspecitve.
+I'm a Data Scientist with hands-on experience in building applications and models for buisnesses that can provide valuable insight and possibly help them make better decisions.
+I have written about one project on my LinkedIn profile, related to the internship I had at Spirit Energy.

 ## 🧑‍💻 About My Experience
 I have a strong background in: